-V. OFFICERS WHO ARE EMPLOYEES OF THE CORPORATION
+V. OFFICERS

-Notwithstanding anything contained herein, if an officer is also an employee of the Corporation, that officer shall be subject to the restrictions set forth in Chapter 68 of the City Charter and not subject to this Code.
+Notwithstanding anything contained herein, if an officer is also an employee of the Corporation, the City of New York or New York City Economic Development Corporation, that officer shall be subject to the restrictions set forth in Chapter 68 of the City Charter, which shall serve as the code of ethics for those persons, and not subject to the remainder of this Code.